DyogenIBENS/PhylDiag/README.txt

 From now on we consider that the user is in the root directory of the PhylDiag deposit : cd <PhylDiagFolder>

-install PhylDiag
+Install PhylDiag
 -----------------
 install python 2.7 :
 : sudo apt-get install python2.7

-give excecution rights to scripts :
+Give excecution rights to scripts :
 : chmod +x src/*.py
 : chmod +x src/utils/*.py
 -----------------